MuOssama/MasteringCPP/README.md

   - Conditional statements: if, if-else, nested if, switch-case
   - Looping statements: for, while, do-while
   - Jump statements: break, continue, goto, return

+## Pointers and Memory allocation
+  - Introduction to Pointers
+  - Pointer syntax and declaration
+  - Dereferencing pointers
+  - Pointer arithmetic
+  - Dynamic Memory Allocation (new and delete operators)
+  - Allocating memory for single variables
+  - Allocating memory for arrays
+  - Linked List
+  - Memory leaks and how to avoid them

 ## Functions
 - **Function Declaration and Definition**
   - Syntax: return_type function_name(parameters)